GlassCodeBits/BookTrackr/README.md

 + Make and Incorpate BookMenu.java
 + Make or decide any UI changes
 + Check char limit exception handling
++ Add more genres
++ Look into icons maybe or displaying some sort of cover template
 + Other stuff probably idk :D

 # Copy of Submission Guidelines for Project on Canvas